UBC-CIC/Amazon-Location-Service-Demo/README.md

 6. Go to [AWS Cognito Console](https://console.aws.amazon.com/cognito/home)
    1. Choose Manage Identity Pools
     2. Choose the identity pool that is being used for this amplify project
-    3. Click edit identity pool on the top right corner
+    3. Click edit identity pool in the top right corner
-    4. Under unauthenticated access, click 'Enable access to unauthenticated identities' checkbox
+    4. Under "Unauthenticated identities", click "Enable access to unauthenticated identities" checkbox
     5. Take a note the name of the unauthenticated IAM role attached to this Identity Pool

 7. Go to [AWS IAM Console](https://console.aws.amazon.com/iam/)
     1. Click Roles on the left panel
     2. Click onto the role name noted from step 6.5
-    3. Now, we need to add 2 inline policies to this role
+    3. Now, we need to add 2 inline policies to this role, click on "Add inline policy".
-    4. Map resource access policy
-    - Region: Region of the map resource
+       - Click onto the JSON tab
-    - accountID: 12 digit ID associated with your account
-    - MAPNAME: from step 4.1
+       - Copy and paste the code below (allows us to access the map resource)
    ```
     {
     "Version": "2012-10-17",